 The Multiple Intelligences Theory

-Psychologist Howard Gardner developed the Multiple Intelligences Theory in 1983.
-He claimed that people have eight independent ways of processing information:
+Some researchers believe in the Multiple Intelligences Theory, which claims that people have eight independent ways of processing information:

 - Verbal-linguistic: (Word smart)